Max87ZA/titanium-firebase-cloud-messaging/README.md

 Check https://firebase.google.com/docs/cloud-messaging/server or frameworks like https://github.com/kreait/firebase-php/

-## REST API
+### REST API
-Firstly, you need to set up your service account via Firebase console, download json and upload it to your ftp.
-Next, use this code:
+Firstly, you need to set up your service account via Firebase console, download json and upload it to your server.

+To generate your access token use the following PHP file example:

 ```php
 <?php
 $serviceAccountKeyPath = 'your_serviceAccount.json';